 Towards the end of year 6 pupils are assessed against the National Expectation in Reading, Grammar, Punctuation and Spelling (GPS), Writing, Mathematics and Science.
 Children sit statutory tests in Reading, GPS and Mathematics; tests results are a scaled score 80-120 with 100 being the Nationally expected standard for end of year 6.
 Achievement in Writing and Science being teachers' assessments against detailed assessment criteria.

 Our oldest children are getting ready to move on to High School.
 Click here for some helpful guides for pupils and parents to help with transition.
 Written for children with additional educational needs, they will be helpful to any family whose child needs extra support at exciting but sometimes challenging period of their life.

 Julie HelliwellBA (Hons) Fine Art and Film, PGCE Primary

 Mrs Helliwell joined us in September 2018.
 She has a particular interest in Eco schools, environmental learning and, of course, Art and Design.
 Julie also works as a textile artist and supports Ms Stewart in leadership of Art and Design.
 Mrs Helliwell teaches in Hedgehogs on a Friday and Pine Martens for half a day a week.

 Debbie McHughBEd (Hons) Primary Education with specialisms in English and PE

 Mrs McHugh joined us in 2017 when she relocated to the area from a large primary school in Ipswich where she led a team in Key Stage 2.
-Debbie leads PE and sport in school as well as teaching the Hedgehogs on Monday-Wednesday.
+Debbie leads PE and sport in school as well as teaching the Hedgehogs on Monday-Thursday.